NickMano/the-little-fork/README.md

 ## Testing

 * This project have Unit testing and Snapshot testing.
 * The snapshots have been run on iPhone 12 Pro Max.
+You can see the snapshots [here](Snapshots.md)